 In addition, working with lawyers in the trusts and estates group, Mrs. Doumar has advised on the domestication of foreign trusts.

-Dana Brakman Reiser is currently Visiting Professor of Law at Fordham University School of Law and is a Professor of Law and former Vice Dean at Brooklyn Law School.
-She teaches courses in Corporations, Social Enterprise, Nonprofit Law, Property, and Trusts and Estates.
-Her recent scholarship focuses on law and finance for social enterprises – businesses that pursue a social mission.
-Her most comprehensive work on the subject is Social Enterprise Law: Trust, Public Benefit, and Capital Markets (Oxford University Press 2017) (with Professor Steven A. Dean).
-Her scholarship also has appeared in Boston College Law Review, Emory Law Journal, Indiana Law Journal, and Notre Dame Law Review, among others.
-In addition to her work on social enterprise, Professor Brakman Reiser writes extensively on nonprofit law and philanthropy.
+Dana Brakman Reiser is Professor of Law and former Vice Dean at Brooklyn Law School, where she teaches courses in Corporations, Nonprofit Law, Social Enterprise, Property, and Trusts and Estates.
+Her recent scholarship focuses on law and finance for nonprofit organizations and social enterprises – businesses that pursue a social mission.
+In 2017, she published SOCIAL ENTERPRISE LAW: TRUST, PUBLIC BENEFIT, AND CAPITAL MARKETS (Oxford University Press) (with Professor Steven A. Dean).
+Her scholarship also has appeared in Boston College Law Review, Emory Law Journal, Notre Dame Law Review, and the Stanford Social Innovation Review, among others.

 Professor Brakman Reiser is a member of the American Law Institute and was an Associate Reporter for its project on the Principles of the Law of Nonprofit Organizations.
-She is also a member and past-Chair of the Section on Nonprofit and Philanthropy Law of the American Association of Law Schools.
+She is also a member of the American Association of Law Schools, a member of the executive committee of its Section on Business Associations and past-Chair of the Section on Nonprofit and Philanthropy Law.
 She is a graduate of the University of Pennsylvania and Harvard Law School.

 David G. Samuels joined Duval & Stachenfeld LLP as a partner in 2006.
 He is Chair of the Firm’s Tax Exempt Organizations Practice Group and a member of the Firm’s Litigation Department and its Employment Practice Group.
 Mr. Samuels has, since 2007, been named annually as one of the Best Lawyers and Super Lawyers in the New York metropolitan area in the category of Non-Profit/Charities Law.
 He was named by Best Lawyers as its New York City Non-Profit/Charities Law Lawyer of the Year for 2016 and again in 2018.